Brian60657/sliderPuzzle/README.md

 2. Open in your web browser

+**Approach taken:** </br>

 **Unsolved challenges:** </br>
-Boxes change to the same color when they are next to each other in consequtive order
+Boxes change to the same color when they are next to each other in consecutive order

 **Technologies used:** <br>